vishal84/apijam/Module-1/Labs/Lab 4/README.md

 For further information, see "[Adding CORS support to an API proxy](https://docs.apigee.com/api-platform/develop/adding-cors-support-api-proxy)".

+To simplify implementation for the purposes of this lab, we will import a Shared Flow into our lab environment and attach it as a Flow Hook in our Apigee organization to enforce its behavior across all API proxies deployed.

 1. Navigate to **Develop → API Proxies** and select your API Proxy "{your initials}\_Hipster-Products-API".
 Open the **Develop** tab for this proxy, in order to edit proxy configuration.

     ![image alt text](./media/OpenProxyDevelop.png)